erikalvner/analogueblog/content/posts/suzukipressvan.md

 ##### Viewfinder
 My only wish is that the viewfinder had been a bit larger, as framing can sometimes take a bit of concentration.
 Since the camera shoots two formats, the viewfinder is also equipped with a 4,5 mask on the sides.
 I think it's supposed to be kind of see-through.
 It's yellowed with age on my camera and feels pretty pointless.

+##### Focus dial
+To turn the focus, you turn the dial on the top right of the camera.
+It's sadly marked in feet instead of metres.
+The knob to the left is just a reminder wheel for you to remember what kind of film you've currently got rolled up inside.
+It doesn't actually affect any settings.

+{{< figure src="/suzukipressvan/ovan.jpg" alt="" position="center" style="border-radius: 8px;" caption="" captionPosition="center" captionStyle="color: darkblue;" >}}

+According to a video from Japan Vintage Camera on YouTube, a common problem with these is that the focus wheel gets stiff.
+Mine was when I bought it, but it was very easy to open it up and apply some lube to the mechanism.
+After I did, it's very easy to focus.
+Zone focusing wouldn't work very well for me, however, as I grew up with the metric system...

+---

+## Feel and subjective opinions
+It might be the most important feature, sometimes overlooked in reviews.
+In my opinion, this camera handles really well.
+Having to first check focus in one window to then move on the frame in another can be quite annoying, but you get used to it pretty quick.
+If something happens where you really need to get the shot, you can always snap away while looking through the rangefinder window.
+After having put a few rolls through it, you get fairly accustomed to the difference in framing between the two windows.

+Having the controls on the front of the lens can also be quite frustrating, but having the aperture "ring" click is a very welcome feature.
+If the shutter speed could also click, I'd almost give it a full score.
+Not that I'm keeping one.

+My biggest gripe with it is that it's not a folder camera.
+It has bellows that extend, but the lens element and the controls do not fold.
+This limits my ability to keep it in my pocket out of fear that I might scratch the lens element or that the shutter or aperture lever might get stuck in a loose thread.

+---

+## Conclusion
+The Suzuki Press Van-120 is overall an amazing camera.
+If I could do the purchase all over again, I'd probably pick a folder over it to be able to keep it in my pocket.
+Now that I've bought it?
+I'm more than satisfied with it, especially the amazing quality of the lens.

+---

+## Sample shots
+I'll end the review with a few more sample shots:

+{{< figure src="/suzukipressvan/gata.jpg" alt="" position="center" style="border-radius: 8px;" caption="A man on the street I happened to pass" captionPosition="center" captionStyle="color: darkblue;" >}}

+{{< figure src="/suzukipressvan/selfportrait.jpg" alt="" position="center" style="border-radius: 8px;" caption="Self portrait in an elevator mirror" captionPosition="center" captionStyle="color: darkblue;" >}}

+{{< figure src="/suzukipressvan/hus.jpg" alt="" position="center" style="border-radius: 8px;" caption="My neighbours house" captionPosition="center" captionStyle="color: darkblue;" >}}

+{{< figure src="/suzukipressvan/dogoncar.jpg" alt="" position="center" style="border-radius: 8px;" caption="My dog sitting on the hood of my car" captionPosition="center" captionStyle="color: darkblue;" >}}

+{{< figure src="/suzukipressvan/symaskinivar.jpg" alt="" position="center" style="border-radius: 8px;" caption="My friend's sewing machine, an example of the low light capabilities" captionPosition="center" captionStyle="color: darkblue;" >}}

+{{< figure src="/suzukipressvan/skiva.jpg" alt="" position="center" style="border-radius: 8px;" caption="An Ola Magnell record spinning" captionPosition="center" captionStyle="color: darkblue;" >}}